Shivam-kum-mhta/SearchShield/README.md

 **for the .env file in backend directory** <br>
 - CREATE a mongoDB compass database and paste the localhost link.
 Example is provided in env file in the backend directory. <br>
-- JWT secret key is already embeded , u can change if you want. <br>
+- JWT secret key is already embeded in index.cjs, u can change if you want. <br>

 **for the .env file in frontend directory**